The original version of this document is located at https://docs.qfield.org/get-started/tutorials/get-started-qfc

 The status of each project is shown with a tooltip.

-It is recommended to use GeoPackage layers for collaborative editing.
-See the advanced setup guide for more information about vector formats support.
+We recommend to work with GeoPackages, especially when working in teams.
+See the advanced setup guide for more information about vector formats.

 If you use experimental data sources without a primary key field (e.g. Shapefiles, GeoJSON etc), you must have a lowercase fid